Srecharan/VLM-Tool-Recognition/README.md

-# Vision Language Model (VLM) Tool Recognition Project
+# ToolVisionLM: Enhancing Vision-Language Models for Industrial Safety and Tool Recognition

 This repository contains code and documentation for a Vision Language Model project focusing on tool recognition.
 The project explores different VLM approaches for identifying and classifying various tools.